This page is designed to answer the following questions:

 - Everybody having to go to sleep at the same time

-- Being told when they can and cannot eat
+- Individuals being told when they can and cannot eat

-- Only being allowed outside at set times
+- Individuals only being allowed outside at set times

 This kind of care provision does not take into account an individual’s values, wishes and preferences and nowadays would be illegal as it contravenes their basic human rights and freedoms.